-- Run the simpleFoam solver in the first terminal window: simpleFoam >&log - You will now have plots of residuals, continuity error and bounding for the initial 50 iterations.
-In the terminal window where you ran the plotter you will have the entire log file printed.
+- Run simpleFoam on the case and plot residuals on-the-fly: pyFoamPlotRunner.py simpleFoam - You will now have plots of residuals, continuity error and bounding for the initial 500 iterations.
+In the terminal window where you ran the plotter you will have the entire log file printed. - There is now a PyFoam.simpleFoam.logfile with the log, for future use. - Type pyFoamPlotRunner.py --help for additional information.